SFPC/codesocieties-winter-19/_posts/2019-1-25-cybernetics-of-sex.md

 - [Amalia Ulman](http://www.bbc.com/culture/story/20160307-the-instagram-artist-who-fooled-thousands)
 - [_SacredWare_](https://www.rhaberstroh.com/sacredware/) by Beck Haberstroh

-In an attempt to tie some of the many threads of conversation we had in class, we looked at quotes from Audre Lorde's texts to consider whether forming a trusting, intimate relationship with computation is possible, or if software is necessarily a context for control.
+In an attempt to tie some of the many threads of conversation we had in class, we looked at our role as a student of the School for Poetic Computation and quotes from Audre Lorde's texts ("Uses of the Erotic" & "The Master's Tools Will Never Dismantle the Master's House") to consider whether forming a trusting, intimate relationship with computation is possible, or if software is necessarily a context for control.

 >“What does it mean when the tools of a racist patriarchy are used to examine the fruits of that same patriarchy?
 It means that only the most narrow perimeters of change are possible and allowable.” - Audre Lorde

-Keeping thoughts of resistance to imperialist computational processes, we closed the class by creating a distributed speaker system with all out phones at once with images we uploaded from the Cybernetics of Sex library at the beginning of class.
+Keeping thoughts of resistance to imperialist computational processes, we closed the class by creating a distributed speaker system with all our phones playing the same song at once at slightly different time signatures with the images we uploaded from the Cybernetics of Sex library at the beginning of class appearing on our handheld screens.

 [!["A medley of students' shadows as they create the distributed speaker system.""](https://img.youtube.com/vi/0isjrIFD3SI/0.jpg)](https://www.youtube.com/watch?v=0isjrIFD3SI)